-Prudent risk management is a hallmark of the firm's culture and sensitivity to risk and risk management are key elements in assessing employee performance, including as part of the performance review feedback process noted above.
+Prudent risk management is a hallmark of the firm's culture and sensitivity to risk and risk management are key elements in assessing employee performance, and variable remuneration, including as part of the performance review feedback process noted above.

 The firm takes risk, including conduct risk, into account both on an ex-ante and ex-post basis when setting the amount and form of variable remuneration for employees.
-As reflected in the Compensation Frameworks, different lines of business have different risk profiles and these are taken into account when determining remuneration.
+As indicated in the Firmwide PM-IC Framework, different lines of business have different risk profiles that inform remuneration decisions.
 These include credit, market, liquidity, operational, reputational, legal, compliance and conduct risks.

-Guidelines are provided to assist compensation managers when applying discretion during the remuneration process to promote consistent consideration of the different risks presented by the firm's lines of business.
-Further, to ensure the independence of control function employees, remuneration for those employees is not inappropriately influenced by the business unit(s) to which the control function employees provide support.
+Guidelines are provided to assist remuneration managers when exercising discretion during the remuneration process to promote appropriate consideration of the different risks presented by the firm's businesses.
+Further, to ensure the independence of control function employees, remuneration for those employees is not determined by individuals in revenue-producing positions but rather by the management of the relevant control function.

-For 2023, certain employees received a portion of their variable remuneration as a share-based award that is subject to a number of terms and conditions that could result in forfeiture or recapture.
+Consistent with prior years, for 2024, certain employees received a portion of their variable remuneration as a sharebased award that is subject to a number of terms and conditions that could result in forfeiture or recapture.
 For further details, see "Structure of Remuneration" below.

-In the 2023 annual compensation-related risk assessment presented to the Compensation Committee, meeting jointly with the Risk Committee of the Board, and separately to the Remuneration Committee, the CRO confirmed that the various components of the firm's remuneration programmes and policies (for example, process, structure and governance) balanced risk and incentives in a manner that does not encourage imprudent risk-taking.
+In the 2024 annual compensation-related risk assessment presented to the Board Compensation Committee, meeting jointly with the Risk Committee of the Group Board, and separately to the Remuneration Committee, by the CRO for GSAMI, the CRO confirmed that the various components of the firm's remuneration programmes and policies (for example, process, structure and governance) balanced risk and incentives in a manner that does not encourage imprudent risk-taking.
 In addition, the CRO stated that the firm has a risk management process that, among other things, is consistent with the safety and soundness of the firm and focuses on our:

-- (i) Risk management culture: the firm's culture emphasises continuous and prudent risk management; - (ii) Risk-taking authority: there is a formal process for identifying employees who, individually or as part of a group, have the ability to expose the firm to material amounts of risk; - (iii) Upfront risk management: the firm has tight controls on the allocation, utilisation and overall management of risktaking, as well as comprehensive profit and loss and other management information which provide ongoing performance feedback.
-In addition, in determining variable remuneration, the firm reviews performance metrics that incorporate ex-ante risk adjustments; and - (iv) Governance: the oversight of the Group Board, management structure and the associated processes all contribute to a strong control environment and control functions have input into remuneration structure and design.
+- (1) Risk management culture: the firm's culture emphasises continuous and prudent risk management; - (2) Risk-taking authority: there is a formal process for identifying employees who, individually or as part of a group, have the ability to expose the firm to material amounts of risk; - (3) Upfront risk management: the firm has tight controls on the allocation, utilisation and overall management of risk-taking, as well as comprehensive profit and loss and other management information which provide ongoing performance feedback.
+In addition, in determining variable remuneration, the firm reviews performance metrics that incorporate ex-ante risk adjustments; and - (4) Governance: the oversight of the Group Board, management structure and the associated processes all contribute to a strong control environment and control functions have input into remuneration structure and design.